Redgate Test Data Manager Implementation Checklist

 Source Database

-- Use a development database for making and capturing changes.
-Ensure full access (e.g., db_owner for SQL Server, schema owner for Oracle).
+- Ensure you have sufficient access privileges (e.g., db_owner for SQL Server, schema owner for Oracle).

 Target Database